mpsuzuki/kSEAL_DUP/README.md

 U+3D3DD	kSEAL_Rad	22.3D374 76.3D888
 ```

-Here, U+3D3DD is a character encoding TH-00939, C-00971, etc
-﻿under the radical 23.3D374﻿, and it unifies another entry under
+Here, the Small Seal character of "𠮢" (MCJK U+20BA2) is coded at U+3D3DD
+(TH-00939, C-00972, K-00945, D-00934), the code position is located
+under the radical "口."
+As defined in SealSources.txt, the kSEAL_Rad property for U+3D3DD has
+multiple space-separated values: "22.3D374" and "76.3D888".
+The former "22.3D374" is for the 22nd radical corresponding to "口",
+and "76.3D888" is for the 76th radical corresponding to "又".
+It indicates that this character was duplicated in SWJZ.
-﻿the radical 74.3D888.
-But it is hard to identify which SWJZ entry
+But it is hard to identify which SWJZ entry was omitted.
-﻿was omitted.

-I propose to add something like:
+In addition, some entries related with the duplicated glyphs do
+not have the multiple values for kSEAL_Rad, for example, if the
+duplicated glyphs are found in same radical, its kSEAL_Rad would
+be single value property.

+The proposed workaround for this issue is an addition of new
+properties like:
 ```
-U+3D3DD kSEAL_SubstituteFor TH-02078 C-02157 K-02083 D-02061
+U+3D3DD	kSEAL_AdditionalSrc	C-02157 D-02061 K-02083 TH-02078
 ```

+The values means the glyph names of the omitted entries.
+The users looking for a presentation glyph for these omitted glyphs,
+they can use the glyph for U+3D3DD as a fallback glyph.